It’s a topic that’s dear to me for ethical and other reasons, and here’s the thing:

 My Favorite Cruelty-Free Dog Grooming Products

-We’ve been using dog shampoos and natural insect repellents from Dr. Harvey’s and Anicura since 2015, ever since Missy was diagnosed with/kicked cancer’s nasty butt.
+I’ve been using dog shampoos like the ones from Anicura since 2015, ever since Missy was diagnosed with/kicked cancer’s nasty butt.

-The shampoos by Dr. Harvey’s and Anicura at not only cruelty-free products, they also come with the positive side effect of no harsh chemicals.
+The shampoos by Anicura at not only cruelty-free products, they also come with the positive side effect of no harsh chemicals.
 That means no inflammation within the body and no allergies.

 Cruelty-Free Beauty Products For Women